Last updated

 Maximum Fee Values

-The maximum possible values for the fees are limited by the internal data types stored in the FeeSettings ledger object.
+Before the XRPFees amendment, the maximum possible values for the fees was limited based on the internal data type of the legacy FeeSettings ledger entry format.
 These values are as follows:

 ParameterMaximum Value (drops)Maximum Value (XRP)